 Note: Occasionally an item will be recalled by the institution that lent it, which is out of our control.
 We will notify you if this is ever the case.

-Loans of books are heavily subsidised so in order to avoid incurring unnecessary costs we ask that users of Inter-Library Loans consider carefully when returning a loan and ask to renew an item if they need further time to consult it rather than re-requesting it later.
+Loans of books are heavily subsidised.
+In order to avoid unnecessary costs, we ask Inter-Library Loans users to consider carefully when returning a loan.
+We ask users to renew an item instead, if they need further time to consult it rather than requesting it again later.

-Also we will not re-request an item for a user within 4 weeks of its return to allow the lender time to process it and ensure that their own users do not need it.
+Also, we will not re-request an item for a user within 4 weeks of its return.
+This will allow the lender time to process it and ensure that their own users do not need it.

 We reserve the right to refuse to re-request an item soon after its return and/or if it was particularly costly/difficult to borrow initially.

 Items should be returned at the library counter during staffed hours.